Canyon Kid's Corner

-Canyon Kid's Corner was an American live children's television series, airing on KCAU-TV in Sioux City, Iowa, from 1953 to 1985.
+Canyon Kid's Corner is an American live children's television series that aired on KCAU-TV in Sioux City, Iowa, from 1953 to 1985.
 The show was one of the two pioneers of children's programming in Iowa.

 Format

 Canyon Kid's Corner was hosted by Jim Henry, who worked on the show for 32 years; Henry once explained that the show was intended as both entertainment and instruction for children, teaching them to "get some sense of how to live right" through principles like respecting one's parents and kindness to one's friends.
 Anywhere from 15 to 20 children would be featured live on the show.
 During the show's first month, Henry wore a cowboy hat and a tie.
 Though he played a cowboy, Henry had a Brooklyn accent; he explained to the children that the accent came from "the canyons created by the tall buildings in New York City".
 Children in Sioux City often appeared on Canyon Kid's Corner for their birthday; sometimes they came on the show with friends or Scout troopmates, and each Tuesday would feature the pets of the show's guests.
 Canyon Kid's Corner held a drawing contest every Wednesday, and children would give performances every Thursday in dance, song, and music.